spack/spack/lib/spack/docs/module_file_support.rst

 #.
 The configuration is for an :ref:`environment <environments>` and
    will never be applied outside the environment,
 #.
-The environment in question is configured to use a :ref:`view
+The environment in question is configured to use a view,
-   <filesystem-views>`,
 #.
 The :ref:`environment view is configured
    <configuring_environment_views>` with a projection that ensures
    every package is linked to a unique directory,